pondrejk/dizzer/chap2-carto_insight.md

 The expectation that motivates people engaged in data-related practices is that their work can help to provide some insight into how the world works, that there is some knowledge that can be unlocked, mined, or distilled from otherwise inconceivable piles of data.
 Such insight seeking is the crux of *data mining*, *spatio-temporal knowledge discovery* and *visual analytics* that we will explore further.

 *Data mining* is exploring databases using low-level algorithms to find patterns. *Knowledge discovery* is then a higher-level extension of data-mining techniques that requires human-level intelligence and domain knowledge to guide the process and interpret the results (@miller2015spatio).
-In the knowledge discovery process, computation is seen as an extension of human force rather than its replacement -- the goal is to marry the best of the both worlds.
-This is in line with the (current) capabilities of information technologies: there are tasks that are very simple for computers and very hard for humans (e.g. calculate the square root of 567789898) and vice-versa (basically any task requiring improvisation).
+In the knowledge discovery process, computation is seen as an extension of human force rather than its replacement — the goal is to marry the best of the both worlds.
+This is in line with the (current) capabilities of information technologies: there are tasks that are very simple for computers and very hard for humans (e.g. calculate the square root of 567789898) and vice-versa (basically any task requiring imagination and improvisation).

 If we imagine a continuum ranging from "work done purely in human brain" towards "work done by machines", knowledge discovery places itself somewhere in the middle. *Visual analytics*, the science of analytical reasoning supported by interactive visual interfaces (@thomas2005illuminating), then zooms in at the human-machine frontier in order to find the best tools for *visual* interaction.